-- 6. The location of access opening should provide good sight distance for oncoming traffic. - 7.
-In extreme conditions lane closures may need to be considered. - 8.
-Openings in barrier walls should be planned to ensure that ends are properly protected and that the walls do not create sight problems. - 9.
+- 7. In extreme conditions lane closures shall be evaluated. - 8.
+Openings in barrier walls shall be planned to ensure that ends are properly protected and that the walls do not create sight problems. - 9.
 Ingress/egress condition may justify lowering the speed limit. - 10.
-Warning signs for truck ingress/egress conditions are available (Index 600 of the Design Standards) and should be used when appropriate.
+Warning signs for truck ingress/egress conditions are available (Index 600 of the Design Standards) and shall be used when appropriate.
 Special warning signs may be necessary. - 11.
-The use of Portable Changeable Message Sign should be considered.
+The use of portable changeable message sign shall be evaluated.